 What checks do I need?

-Amiodarone - You will need regular blood tests to check thyroid and liver function.
+Amiodarone - You will require regular blood tests to check liver and thyroid function.

 Flecainide and Propafenone - You may have some blood tests to check on liver and renal function but no regular checks are thought to be necessary.